MSkalai1998/bhuvithedataguy.github.io/_posts/2020-07-18-aws-rds-pg_dump-error-lock-table-access-share-mode.md

 -- Now take the dump with Postgres user: pg_dump -h bhuvi-pg-96.chbcar19iy5o.us-east-1.rds.amazonaws.com -U postgres -d testdb > dump.sql
 ```
 If you have a tons of tables in your database, it may difficult to do the grant one by one.
-So you can use the following script to generate the grant staement and execute.
+So you can use the following script to generate the grant statement  and execute.

 Lets say I have 4 tables with different owners.